 The course features topic questions in the areas covered in the CE and provides individual feedback following one-on-one testing.

 There are limited spaces for residents whom program directors believe would benefit from this type of training early in their careers.
 Reduced tuition for residents.

 Enrollment is limited, interested participants are encouraged to register early.
-Tuition includes educational materials, digital video copy, refreshment breaks, and lunch on days II and III.
+Tuition includes educational materials, refreshment breaks, and lunch on days II, III and IV.

 2014 Fees: $3,400 for post-residency surgeons